tzi/Breaq/README.md

 Breaq
 =====

-Breaq is a bookmarklet to test our website at his critical sizes.
+Breaq is a bookmarklet to test a responsive website at his critical sizes.

 [See the official Breaq page](http://tzi.fr/CSS/Responsive/Breaq-bookmarklet) and try it.